nrini/Fetal-Health-Classification/README.md

 Fetal health classification project using Random Forest in R.

-Line 41: update line to your appropriate working directory.
+Line 41: update line to your appropriate working directory to read the data.

 The data-set used is available on Kaggle below: https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification/data